Showing posts with label Plate. Show all posts

 WARNING - MCT/Coconut oil can have a strong laxative effect if you aren’t used to it.
 This effect is multiplied when consumed with caffeine, first thing in the morning, on an empty stomach!
 Start very small with the butter and MCT/coconut oil and titrate up over a number of days.
 As your body becomes used to a bolus of readily absorbed fat in the morning this laxative effect will wane.

-I was skeptical at first about Bulletproof Coffee.
+I was skeptical at first prednisone about Bulletproof Coffee.
 It seems utterly absurd to add 10-50g of pure fat to black coffee, blend and drink.
 Conventional dietitians and doctors would have a heart attack just at the thought of it!
 However, when you experience the amazing cognitive buzz, satiety, and sustained energy for many hours after, it is hard to deny the fact that it works extremely well.
 I am still amazed at my newfound productivity in the mornings since adopting BPC into my daily schedule.

 Why I think it works…